 The following options are available from the Options drop-down menu:

-Theoption enables chart data, user images, and the organizational layout on the People tab to export to PDF.
+- Enables chart data, user images, and the organizational layout on the People tab to export to PDF.
 If you select this option, the Export Org Chart flyout opens.

 - Include Today's Date - This option is selected by default.
 When selected, the date appears below the title.

 - Include Photos - This option is selected by default.
 When selected, the user's photo appears on the user card.
 If an image is not available for a user, then a blank image appears.

 - Card Size - You can select the size of the user card that that appears on the PDF.
 The card size determines the information that appears on the card.